theGenes1s/Afterlife-FPS/README.md

  2:

  **Instructions**

- Make sure you have a fast internet connection to avoid slow loading time
+ Make sure you have a fast internet connection to avoid slow loading time.

+ A First Person Shooting game.

+ Use WASD to control Player Movement and left mouse Click to shoot.

+ Spacebar is for Jump and Left Control is for locking and unlocking cursor in gameplay.

+ You can use the inventory icons on bottom right corner for weapons switching as well as keyboard 1,2,3 keys.